 We buy a lot of houses in Oklahoma each year.
-One of the common scenarios that comes up is someone wanting to sell a house after a fire has damaged some or all of the house.
+One of the common scenarios that come up is someone wanting to sell a house after a fire has damaged some or all of the house.
 We’ve bought many fire-damaged homes.
-Some needed to be torn down, some could be saved and renovated.
+Some needed to be torn down; some could be saved and renovated.
 If you are thinking about selling a house after a fire, give us a call to see if we can work something out.

-In the mean time, we want to give you some tips on what we’ve learned from buying a lot of fire damaged homes.
+In the meantime, we want to give you some tips on what we’ve learned from buying a lot of fire damaged homes.
 We know the rules, we know the insurance game, we know the repairs it takes to get a fire damaged house back up to code and livable.
 Please, please, PLEASE….read these tips and call us BEFORE selling a house after a fire.

 Tip #1 – Don’t wait too long

 Selling a house after a fire can be an exhausting task.
 Sometimes people let the house sit for months or a year before actually selling it.
 This is not a good idea.
 While the house is already worth less since it has fire damage, if you let it sit empty, all kinds of things can go wrong.
 People can break in and damage the house further.
 Even worse, people can break in and start living in your house.
-People living in empty houses have to stay warm and with no gas/electricity, they start a fire.
+People living in empty houses have to stay warm, and with no gas/electricity, they start a fire.
 This could be fire #2 for you.
 Weather (rain, wind, snow) can mess up a house very quickly and add wood rot and mold to your list of problems.
 Animals can make homes in your house.
 While that may seem cute, they can be a real nuisance when they start biting, chewing, and scratching everything from wood to wires.

 Not only that but your costs and stress go up too the longer you wait.
 Where will you live after your house has been damaged by a fire?
 A rent house?
 Hotel?
-It’s stressful living in a temporary place for a long period of time so don’t wait forever before trying to sell a house that was burned by fire.
+It’s stressful living in a temporary place for a long period of time, so don’t wait forever before trying to sell a house that was burned by fire.

 Tip #2 – You don’t HAVE to accept an insurance claim check before you sell

 If your house was damaged by a fire, I hope you had insurance.
 If you did, then the insurance company is probably getting ready to write you a check.
 While this is a good thing for you, the insurance company doesn’t like writing checks.
 They will try to pay you as little as possible and get the ordeal over as quickly as possible.
-It’s a game we have played many times with them and we go as far as to hire a special insurance adjuster just to deal with the insurance companies.
+It’s a game we have played many times with them, and we go as far as to hire a special insurance adjuster to deal with the insurance companies.
 However, you don’t have to finalize the claim with the insurance company BEFORE you sell your home.
-Often times, you can end up with MORE money in LESS time this way.
+Oftentimes, you can end up with MORE money in LESS time this way.

 Here are two scenarios to help explain this.
 Let’s assume your house was severely damaged by fire.
 The value of the house as-is is $25,000.
-The house is salvageable though, it will just require a LOT of repairs…..
+The house is salvageable, though; it will just require a LOT of repairs…..

 - Scenario 1 – You let the insurance company know you had a fire.
 They come out, take a look, and add up the damage.
 After months of back and forth negotiation and nagging, they are finally ready to pay up.
 They tell you that after they depreciate the value of your house in perfect condition because it is 30 years old, they will write you a check for $45,000 to repair the house.
-You can use that money to repair the house OR anything you want, it’s up to you.
+You can use that money to repair the house OR anything you want; it’s up to you.
 You could take that insurance check, sell your house to us for $25,000, and walk away with $70,000.
-Sounds like a winner right?
+Sounds like a winner, right?

 - Scenario 2 – You get this $45,000 offer from the insurance company but don’t take it.
 You sell us your house for $80,000.
-You also give us the rights to negotiate with the insurance company for months to finalize the claim and collect a check.
+You also give us the right to negotiate with the insurance company for months to finalize the claim and collect a check.
 We hire our special insurance adjuster to play hardball with the insurance company until they pay fairly for the damage and repairs that NEED to be done to the house.
-We might end up getting them to pay us more than $45,000, we might not.
+We might end up getting them to pay us more than $45,000; we might not.
 However, it is our time and money spent negotiating with the insurance company, not yours.
 You get $10,000 more than you would have gotten with half the work.

 Just remember that the insurance company is trying to pay you the least they can and move on as quickly as they can.
-You have to decide if you want to deal with them and play their games, or take a big check and call it a day.
+You have to decide if you want to deal with them and play their games or take a big check and call it a day.